SynBioDex/pySBOL2/docs/repositories.rst

 Submitting Designs to a Repo
 ----------------------------

-Users can submit their SBOL data directly to a ``PartShop`` using the pySBOL API.
+Users can submit their SBOL data directly to a ``PartShop`` using the pySBOL2 API.
 This is important, so that  synthetic biologists may reuse the data and build off each other's work.
 Submitting to a repository is also important for reproducing published scientific work.
 The synthetic biology journal ACS Synthetic Biology now encourages authors to submit SBOL data about their genetically engineered DNA to a repository like `SynBioHub <https://synbiohub.org>`_.
 In order to submit to a ``PartShop`` remotely, the user must first vist the appropriate website and register.
-Once the user has established an account, they can then log in remotely using pySBOL.
+Once the user has established an account, they can then log in remotely using pySBOL2.

 .. code:: python